 Laser effect on Polyimide, Kapton and Cirlex

 Polyimides are excellent absorbers of CO2 laser energy.
 When the polymer absorbs laser energy, it quickly converts optical energy into heat.
-The material just outside of the laser’s path will conduct some heat, this heat affected zone of the polyimide films will be black and carbonized.
-This black char and residues can be cleaned up using a cotton swab with some isopropyl alcohol
+The material just outside of the laser’s path will conduct a lot of heat.
+Thus causing it to become black and carbonized.
+You can then use Isopropyl alcohol to clean up this black char and residue.